ReviewMyContract.aiReview My Contract

 "The parties agree that this Software-as-a-Service Agreement shall be governed by the laws of the State of Delaware.
 Nothing herein shall be construed to limit any rights or remedies available under applicable federal law, including the Computer Fraud and Abuse Act, the Digital Millennium Copyright Act, or the Electronic Communications Privacy Act."

 Governing law clauses don't operate in a vacuum — they interact with industry-specific regulatory schemes, trade practices, and contract law norms that vary by business type.
 What matters most in a SaaS governing law clause is different from what matters in a freelance design agreement, which is different again from a commercial real estate transaction.
-Here's how governing law plays out differently across the industries where freelancers and small businesses commonly operate.

 SaaS and Technology Agreements.
 Delaware and New York are the most common governing law choices in SaaS agreements.
 The choice matters primarily for: (1) data processing and privacy — California's CCPA/CPRA imposes obligations on controllers that cannot be fully contracted away, regardless of a Delaware governing law clause; (2) implied warranties of merchantability and fitness — B2B SaaS providers routinely disclaim all implied warranties, which is enforceable in Delaware and New York but may be attacked under California law for consumer-directed products; (3) limitation of liability clauses — Delaware and New York generally enforce liability caps even when aggressive.
 Note the carve-out in the quoted clause for federal law (CFAA, DMCA, ECPA) — this is important and correct.
 Federal statutes apply by force of law regardless of the governing law clause.